malathy-nagalakshmi/Natural-language-interface-to-a-shell/README.md

 # Natural-language-interface-to-shell
- A natural language interface to a shell which can make programming easier and productive by letting programmers use their own words or concepts to express their intended operation.
+ A natural language interface to shell which can make programming easier and productive by letting programmers use their own words or concepts to express their intended operation.